elenamatay/compete-automate-notion/STUDENT_SETUP_GUIDE.md

    - In the Access tab, select your new page
    - Click "Submit"
    - **SAVE THE SECRET TOKEN** - you'll need it later

+3. **Create Parent Page**:
+   - In Notion, create a new page called "Competitor Analysis"
+   - Share this page with your integration:
+     - Click "Share" → "Add people"
+     - Search for your integration name
+     - Give it "Full access"
+   - **SAVE THE PAGE URL** - you'll need the ID from it

 ---